trixi-framework/Trixi.jl/docs/src/github-git.md

-# GitLab & Git
+# GitHub & Git

-This page contains information on how to use GitLab and Git when developing Trixi.
+This page contains information on how to use GitHub and Git when developing Trixi.

 ## Development workflow

 For adding modifcations to Trixi, we generally follow these steps:

 ### Create an issue (optional)
-In many cases it makes sense to start by creating an issue in GitLab.
+In many cases it makes sense to start by creating an issue on GitHub.
 For example, if the implementation approach for a new feature is not yet clear or if there should be a discussion about the desired outcome, it is good practice to first get a consensus on what is the expected result of this modification.
-A GitLab issue is *the* place to lead this discussion, as it preserves it in the project and - together with the actual code changes - allows in the future to revisit the reasons for a particular choice of implementation or feature.
+A GitHub issue is *the* place to lead this discussion, as it preserves it in the project and - together with the actual code changes - allows in the future to revisit the reasons for a particular choice of implementation or feature.

-### Create a branch and *immediately* create a merge request
+### Create a branch and *immediately* create a pull request
 All feature development, bug fixes etc. should be developed in a branch and not directly on `master`.
-If you created a GitLab issue in step 1, you can use the "Create merge request" feature on the issue page to automatically create a branch and a corresponding merge request.
-The merge request will be linked to the issue such that once the merge request is merged, the issue is closed as well.
-Alternatively, you can also create a branch locally by executing `git checkout -b yourbranch`, push it to the repository, and then create a merge request manually.
-Make sure your merge request starts with `WIP:` to indicate that it is still work in progress.
+If you do not have write access to the main repository on GitHub, first create a fork of the Trixi.jl repository and clone the fork to your machine.
+Then, create a branch locally by executing `git checkout -b yourbranch`, push it to the repository, and create a pull request (PR).

-!!! info "Why using merge request?"
+!!! info "Why using pull requests?"
-    Immediately creating a merge request for your branch has the benefit that all code discussions can now be held directly next to the corresponding code.
-Also, the merge request allows to easily compare your branch to the upstream branch (usually `master`) to see what you have changed.
+    Immediately creating a PR for your branch has the benefit that all code discussions can now be held directly next to the corresponding code.
+Also, the PR allows to easily compare your branch to the upstream branch (usually `master`) to see what you have changed.

 ### Make changes
-With a branch and merge request in place, you can now write your code and commit it to your branch.
+With a branch and PR in place, you can now write your code and commit it to your branch.
 If you request feedback from someone else, make sure to push your branch to the repository such that the others can easily review your changes or dive in and change something themselves.